 On July 8, 2021, the Company entered into commercial agreements with each of Edmonton International Airport ("EIA"), Apple Express Courier Ltd and Ziing Final Mile Inc ('the Customers') to deploy DDC's patented drone delivery solution at the Edmonton International Airport.
 DDC will enable a defined route from EIA to deliveries off airport property utilizing the Sparrow to service the customers.
 The term of the agreement is 12 months and includes an upfront payment as well as recurring monthly payments.
-The Company expects to begin implementation in the near future and the route to be operational in late Q3 or early Q4 2021.
+The Company began implementation of the project during the third quarter of 2021 and expects the route to be operational during Q4 2021.